Bake or Break

 Raspberry Sugar Cookies are a fruity and fun twist on traditional sugar cookies.
 They’re so pretty and tasty!

 These may very well be the happiest, prettiest sugar cookies you’ll ever make.
-Their pretty pastel color certainly gives the a different look from more traditional sugar cookies.
+Their pastel color certainly gives them a different look from more traditional sugar cookies.

-That color of these Raspberry Sugar Cookies is thanks to freeze-dried raspberries.
-Freeze-dried fruits are great for baking because you can get all that great flavor without adding the moisture found in fresh berries.
-With these cookies, the berries are finely ground so they’re distributed throughout the cookies, giving them their signature color.
+The pale pink in these Raspberry Sugar Cookies is thanks to the addition of freeze-dried raspberries.
+Freeze-dried fruits are great for baking because you can get all of that great flavor without adding the moisture found in fresh berries.
+And, with these cookies, the berries are finely ground so they’re evenly distributed throughout each treat.
+There’s fantastic flavor in each bite!

-I think these Raspberry Sugar Cookies are a pretty great baking project any time of year, but their color makes them a perfect choice for Valentine’s Day and Easter.
+• Perfect for various holidays.
+I think these raspberry sugar cookies are a pretty great baking project any time of year, but their color makes them a perfect choice for Valentine’s Day and Easter.

 What You’ll Need

-Other than the raspberries, the ingredients list for these Raspberry Sugar Cookies is made of common baking ingredients.
-Look for freeze-dried fruits alongside the dried fruits or fresh fruits.
+Other than the raspberries, the ingredient list for these raspberry cookies is made up of common baking ingredients.
+Look for freeze-dried fruits alongside the dried fruits or fresh fruits at your local grocery store.
+(Also, for exact amounts and the full directions, check out the recipe card below.)

-• All-purpose flour – Measure by weight for the best results.
+• All-purpose flour – Measure your flour by weight for the best results.
 If you don’t have a kitchen scale, be sure to spoon and sweep.

 • Unsalted butter – Set out the butter about half an hour before baking to allow it to soften.